bzcheeseman/Dali/README.md

 #### Run a simple (yet advanced) example

 Let's run a simple example.
 We will use data from [Paul Graham's blog](http://paulgraham.com) to train a language model.
 This way we can generate random pieces of startup wisdom at will!
 After about 5-10 minutes of training time you should see it generate sentences that sort of make sense.
-To do this go to cpp/build and execute
+To do this go to `build` and call:

 ```bash
 examples/language_model --flagfile ../flags/language_model_simple.flags